SnailCharger/davan690.github.io/_posts/2019-05-18-a-quick-jekyll-note.md

 title: Jekyll for macOS
 layout: post
 tags: ["phd", "tools", "reproducibility"]
+subtitle: "What is it all about?"
+layout: post
+bigimg: /img/fill-image-tone.jpg
+image: /img/jekyll-fill-sq.jpg
+permalink: /jekyll-in-windows.html
 ---

 I am just learning how to run Jekyll on my local computer for testing and have been unsuccessful over the past few weeks on my windows PC (uni computer).
 I have now installed and successfully build my github/jekyll site on my MAC and now have to do it again.